 The bushcare site is:

 - located in south Lawson, Blue Mountains, NSW on public land managed by Blue Mountains City Council.

-- approximately bounded by Waratah Street to the north and Junction Falls in the south.
+- approximately bounded by Waratah Street to the north and Junction Falls, Lawson Creek, in the south.

 The altitude of Lawson is 700 metres and average annual rainfall is approximately 1250mm, with summer and autumn being the wettest months (Bureau of Meteorology).
 Temperature ranges are on average, mild.
 However, forecast summer temperatures are steadily increasing.